Radar3759/Radar3759/README.md

 - 👋 Hi, I’m @Radar3759, a Full Stack bootcamp grad.
-- 👀 I’m interested in entry level work, project collaboration, or job shadowing
+- 👀 I’m interested in entry level work, or team hacks
-- 🌱 I’m currently refreshing my JavaScript (always!) and reviewing React
+- 🌱 I’m currently in a Python Backend bootcamp
 - 💞️ I’m looking to collaborate on anything as long as you understand my skill level.
 - 📫 How to reach me ...https://www.linkedin.com/in/c-lacefield-0889031b1/